-- Integrate service planning and the budget process, to align service levels with strategic objectives, optimising resource allocation. - Learn from improvements made in the Water & Sewer Asset Classes and apply those principles to other Asset Classes, such as Transport and Stormwater, to define clear service levels, strategic planning, and efficient resource allocation. - Address the current reactive approach in asset planning by investing in data, resources, and expertise for proactive asset lifecycle planning. - Prioritise capital works through a quadruple bottom line assessment, aligning investments with financial, social, environmental, and community well-being considerations.
+- Integrate service planning and the budget process, to align service levels with strategic objectives, optimising resource allocation. - Learn from improvements made in the Water & Sewer Asset Classes and apply those principles to other Asset Classes, such as Transport and Stormwater, to define clear service levels, strategic planning, and efficient resource allocation. - Address the current reactive approach in asset planning by investing in data, resources, and expertise for proactive asset lifecycle planning. - Prioritise capital works through a quadruple bottom line assessment undertaken by the ePMO, aligning investments with financial, social, environmental, and community wellbeing considerations.